Sue9104/web-manual/interface/translator-translation-management.md

 ## Overview

 All the projects, which user work as a translator, are displayed with project name, priority, deadline and item counts to translate.
-Double click the project row will jump to these items.
+Double click the project row will jump to these entries.

 ![](/assets/translation_management.overview.png)

 ## Translation

-All the items, which need first traslation, are listed here.
+All the entries, which need first traslation, are listed here.

 > Description of status please see [status](../glossary.md#status)

 ![](/assets/translation_management.translation.png)

-**Operation:**
+**Operations:**

-1. Seach items by project name, priority, deadline, keyword
+1. Seach entries by project name, priority, deadline, keyword

 2. use "Google Help" to accelerate translation